bacanapps/SD-Prompt-Generator/README.md

 The general adjectives add randomness to the output, but also can influence the overall visual impression of an image.
 I recommend using the [bad-artist](https://huggingface.co/nick-x-hacker/bad-artist) embeddings in your negative prompt, as these seem to help prevent over-representation of adjectives in the AI's output.
 For instance, without those 'negative embeddings', "terrifying" will make characters, well, terrifying, even if it's meant to be describing the setting.

 The expanded prompt list was built off of personal experience after thousands of images generated with Stable Diffusion v1.5-based models.
-Artist names and existing IP were intentionally avoided to focus on getting decent quality output off creativity alone.
+Artist names and existing IP were intentionally avoided for style and quality prompts to focus on getting decent-quality output off creativity alone.

 ![003659 099091dd 3062602010](https://user-images.githubusercontent.com/122599135/212419237-8c5f4942-388b-43d0-8390-c5dfae3aff34.png)